Statics

 This solution includes a procedure for breaking the trapezoidal load into two point loads.

-The solution also explores various options provided by the Principle of Transmissibility related to the 80 kip angled load.
+The solution also explores various options provided by the Principle of Transmissibility related to the angled load.

 ❏ Flipbook: a cantilever beam